-No engineering experience is required; however, evidence of education described below is required.
+No engineering experience is required; however, evidence of education to qualify for Engineer Intern (EI) Certification described below is required.

-Please note that the Fundamentals of Engineering Exam will be administered as a computer-based test only beginning January 2, 2014.
+Please note that as of January 2014, the Fundamentals of Engineering Exam is being administered as a computer-based test only.
 Specific details about the new exam process can be found on the "" page under the Licensure section.

-FE Computer Based Testing (CBT) exam "periods" to will consist of four (4) two-month examination time frames.
+FE Computer Based Testing (CBT) exam "periods" to will consist of four (4) two-month examination time windows.